jianzhi-1/math-ucb/sp22-127/README.md

 %matplotlib inline
 import numpy as np
 import pandas as pd
+import cvxpy as cp
-import matplotlib.pyplot as plt import seaborn as sns from numpy import genfromtxt
+import matplotlib.pyplot as plt import seaborn as sns from numpy import genfromtxt from scipy.optimize import linprog
 ```

 ### Numpy